magepow/magento2-sitemap-exclusion/README.md

 Before you continue, ensure you meet the following requirements:

   * You have installed Magento 2.
-  * You are using a Linux or Mac OS machine.
-Windows is not currently supported.

 ## 1. Download Magento 2 Google Site Map Exclusion